 Part 1 (Watershed) describes the larger riparian area context of Rice Creek.
 The near shore riparian area can be appreciated by viewing Exhibits 2 and 4.
 The portion of Rice Creek that is subject to this plan has no development.
 The riparian zone is intact and extends back for hundreds of feet from the creek.
 The riparian zone is typically emergent wetland and some forested wetland.
-Our review of 2011 aerial photography reveals zero houses on the creek.
+Our review of 2016 aerial photography reveals zero houses on the creek.
 This intact riparian area provides numerous important functions and values to the creek.
-It effectively filters runoff to the water.
-It provides excellent habitat for birds and mammals.
-Trees that fall into the creek from the riparian zone contribute important habitat elements to the body of water.
-Educating riparian owners as to the value of riparian areas is important to the maintenance of these critical areas.